-Sir, would she give you so much of her lips As of her tongue she oft bestows on me, You'll have enough.
+lago.- Sir, would she give you so much of her lips as of her tongue she oft bestows on me, You'ld have enough.

-Alas, she has no speech.
+Desdemona.- Alas, she has no speech.

-In faith, too much; I find it still, when I have list to sleep: Marry, before your ladyship, I grant, She puts her tongue a little in her heart, And chides with thinking.
+lago.- In faith, too much; I find it still when I have list to sleep.
+Marry, before your ladyship I grant, she puts her tongue a little in her heart and chides with thinking.

-You have little cause to say so.
+Emília.- You have little cause to say so.

-Come on, come on; you are pictures out of doors, Bells in your parlors, wild-cats in your kitchens, Saints m your injuries, devils being offended, Players in your housewifery, and housewives' in your beds.
+lago.- Come on, come on.
+You are pictures out of doors, Bells in your parlors, wildcats in your kitchens, Saints in your injuries, devils being offended, players in your housewifery, and housewives in your beds.

-O, fie upon thee, slanderer!
+Desdemona.- O, fie upon thee, slanderer!

-Nay, it is true, or else I am a Turk: You rise to play and go to bed to work.
+lago.- Nay, it is true, or else I am a Turk: You rise to play, and go to bed to work.

-You shall not write my praise.
+Emília.- You shall not write my praise.

-No, let me not.
+lago.- No, let me not.

-What wouldst thou write of me, if thou shouldst praise me?
+Desdemona.- What wouldst thou write of me, if thou shouldst praise me?

-O gentle lady, do not put me to't; For I am nothing, if not critical.
+lago.- O gentle lady, do not put me to't, for I am nothing if not critical.

-Come on assay.
-There's one gone to the harbour?
+Desdemona. - Come on, assay- There's one gone to the harbor?

-Ay, madam.
+lago.- Ay, madam.

-I am not merry; but I do beguile The thing I am, by seeming otherwise.
+Desdemona.- I am not merry, but I do beguile the thing I am by seeming otherwise.
 Come, how wouldst thou praise me?

-I am about it; but indeed my invention Comes from my pate as birdlime does from frize; It plucks out brains and all: but my Muse labours, And thus she is deliver'd.
-If she be fair and wise, fairness and wit, The one's for use, the other useth it.
+lago.- I am about it, but indeed my invention comes from my pate as birdlime does from frieze; It plucks out brains and all.
+But my Muse labors, and thus she is deliver'd.
+If she be fair and wise, fairness and wit, the one's for use, the other useth it.

-Well praised!
+Desdemona.- Well praised!
 How if she be black and witty?

-If she be black, and thereto have a wit, She'll find a white that shall her blackness fit.
+lago.- If she be black, and thereto have a wit, she'll find a white that shall her blackness fit.

-Worse and worse.
+Desdemona.- Worse and worse.

-How if fair and foolish?
+Emília.- How if fair and foolish?

-She never yet was foolish that was fair; For even her folly help'd her to an heir.
+lago.- She never yet was foolish that was fair, for even her folly help'd her to an heir.

-These are old fond paradoxes to make fools laugh i' the alehouse.
+Desdemona.- These are old fond paradoxes to make fools laugh i' the alehouse.
 What miserable praise hast thou for her that's foul and foolish?

-There's none so foul and foolish thereunto, But does foul pranks which fair and wise ones do.
+lago.- There's none so foul and foolish thereunto, but does foul pranks which fair and wise ones do.

-O heavy ignorance! thou praisest the worst best.
-But what praise couldst thou bestow on a deserving woman indeed, one that, in the authority of her merit, did justly put on the vouch of very malice itself?
+Desdemona.- O heavy ignorance!
+Thou praisest the worst best.
+But what praise couldst thou bestow on a deserving woman indeed, one that in the authority of her merit did justly put on the vouch of very malice itself?

-She that was ever fair and never proud, Had tongue at will and yet was never loud, Never lack'd gold and yet went never gay, Fled from her wish and yet said 'Now I may,' She that being anger'd, her revenge being nigh, Bade her wrong stay and her displeasure fly, She that in wisdom never was so frail To change the cod's head for the salmon's tail; She that could think and ne'er disclose her mind, See suitors following and not look behind, She was a wight, if ever such wight were,--
+lago.
+She that was ever fair and never proud, Had tongue at will and yet was never loud, never lack'd gold and yet went never gay, Fled from her wish and yet said, "Now I may"; she that, being anger'd, her revenge being nigh, Bade her wrong stay and her displeasure fly; she that in wisdom never was so frail to change the cod's head for the salmon's tail; she that could think and ne'er disclose her mind, see suitors following and not look behind; she was a wight, if ever such wight werelago.- To suckle fools and chronicle small beer.

-To do what?
+Desdemona.- To do what?